-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7/JHS1.4.2.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7.4.2.
 2.3.
-Take notes for academic and other purposes Communication and Collaboration Identify and record: o source information (title, author, date etc.) o headings to help you identify the key topics Personal Development and Leadership o key points, examples, names, new ideas Creativity and Innovation o triggers to make your notes more memorable - such as mnemonics, colour or drawings. o further reading and ideas to follow up later.
-Critical Thinking and Problem-Solving Identify and select key ideas.Organise ideas and make connections.
-Cultural Identity and Global Citizenship Plan and structure written assignments.
-Write notes while listening to the teacher, reading a text, viewing a video recording or revising.
-Digital Literacy Presentation Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
-FOR Record/represent writing in a flow chart, illustrations and notes in other media including ICT.
-SMENT
+Take notes for academic and other purposes Communication and Collaboration Identify and record: Davis and Davis and Landaushin o source information (title, author, date etc.) o headings to help you identify the key topics Personal Development and Leadership Creativity and Innovation o triggers to make your notes more memorable - such as mnemonics, colour or drawings. o further reading and ideas to follow up later.
+Critical Thinking and Problem-Solving Identify and select key ideas.
+Cultural Identity and Global Citizenship Organise ideas and make connections.Plan and structure written assignments.
+Write notes while listening to the teacher, reading a text, viewing a Digital Literacy Presentation Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
+Record/represent writing in a flow chart, illustrations and notes in other media including ICT.

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7/JHS1.4.2.2.4.
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7.4.2.2.4.
 Design notices and posters for different purposes and audiences Communication and Collaboration Personal Development and Leadership Write notices/posters of different lengths for different purposes and audiences, using appropriate forms, conventions, and techniques (posters on a school excursion, notices on voluntary cleaning etc.) Creativity and Innovation Critical Thinking and Problem-Solving Edit/Proofread the writing for sense or meaning, and effect (emotional reaction).
 Cultural Identity and Global Citizenship Digital Literacy Record/represent writing in a flow chart and illustrations and other design packages including ICT.
-Presentation Writing the article B7/JHS1.4.2.2.5.
-Write articles on given issues for publication in classand club magazines.
-Communication and Collaboration Identify the topic for, purpose of, and audience for article writing.
+Presentation Writing the article B7.4.2.
+2.5.
+Write articles on given issues for publication in class and club magazines.
+Communication and Collaboration • Identify the topic for, purpose of, and audience for article writing.
 Personal Development and Leadership Generate ideas about more challenging topics and identify those most appropriate for the purpose.
 Creativity and Innovation Write, using a variety of strategies and a wide range of print and electronic resources.
 Critical Thinking and Problem-Solving Sort and classify ideas and information for writing a variety of articles.
-Write articles of different lengths on given issues for publication(e.g., a rap poem or jingle, to express a personal view to the class; a report for a community newspaper about a public meeting on an Cultural Identity and Global Citizenship BUT anvisanmental issue offerting local neighbourhoods on Presentation
+Write articles of different lengths on given issues for publication(e.g., a rap poem or jingle, to express a personal view to the class; a report Cultural Identity and Global Citizenship for a community newspaper about a public meeting on an environmental issue affecting local neighbourhoods; an autobiography for a youth magazine, issues on gender and inclusion, web page, blog, or zine).
+Digital Literacy Presentation

-CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7/JHS1.4.2.2.6.
-Create dialogues between two interlocutors ondifferent themes Communication and Collaboration Compose dialogues of different lengths on given topics by using the following strategies: Personal Development and Leadership o say the dialogue out loud o keep your dialogue brief and impactful Creativity and Innovation o give each character a unique voice o add world-appropriate slang Critical Thinking and Problem-Solving o be consistent with the characters' voices o remember who they are speaking to o avoid long dialogue paragraphs Cultural Identity and Global Citizenship o cut out greetings • Use appropriate grammatical conventions and structures e.g. Digital Literacy Presentation o capitalisation o use of speech (quotation) marks o comma FOR o question mark where needed o full-stops PIVILIAI
+CONTENT STANDARD INDICATORS AND EXEMPLARS CORE COMPETENCIES AND SUBJECT SPECIFIC PRACTICES B7.4.2.2.6.
+Create dialogues between two interlocutors on different themes Communication and Collaboration Compose dialogues of different lengths on given topics by using the following strategies: Personal Development and Leadership o say the dialogue out loud o keep your dialogue brief and impactful Creativity and Innovation o give each character a unique voice o add world-appropriate slang Critical Thinking and Problem-Solving o be consistent with the characters' voices o remember who they are speaking to o avoid long dialogue paragraphs Cultural Identity and Global Citizenship o cut out greetings • Use appropriate grammatical conventions and structures e.g. Digital Literacy o capitalisation o use of speech (quotation) marks Presentation o comma o question mark where needed o full-stops